-Crispy pancetta, roasted delicata squash, and creamy goat cheese tossed with caramelized onions and finely chopped kale!
-I’ve packed all my favorite autumn flavors into one delicious pasta!
+Crispy pancetta, roasted delicata squash, and creamy goat cheese tossed with caramelized onions and wilted kale.
+This simple pasta is packed with savory, autumn flavor.

 Squash season is here!
 There are so many beautiful squash varieties filling the markets right now.
-One of my all-time favorites is delicata!
-It’s so simple to cut up, unlike butternut squash, and you don’t even need the peel it.
-The skin is tender and gets nice and crispy when you roast it!
+One of my all-time favorites is delicata.
+It’s so simple to cut up and unlike other varieties, you don’t need to peel it.

-Pancetta is Italian cured pork belly very similar to bacon.
-If your grocery store doesn’t carry pancetta substitute diced bacon instead.
+- Pancetta is Italian cured pork belly very similar to bacon.
+If your grocery store doesn’t carry pancetta substitute bacon instead.

 The Perfect Fall Pasta

-- 2 delicata squash halved, seeded and cut into small cubes
+- 2 medium delicata squash halved, seeded and cut into 1/2-inch slices

 - 4 oz goat cheese